 Note that it is not possible to use a common file system to link OpenFusion installations running on a mixture of Unix and Windows hosts.
-In a mixed operating system environment, central configuration can only be performed via a Web server (see Using a Web Server on page 35).
+In a mixed operating system environment, central configuration can only be performed via a Web server (see "Using a Web Server").

-2.4.2.1 Set up the Central Host
+Set up the Central Host

 On the central host, set up nodes in the Object Hierarchy with each node representing a remote machine.
-This is described in The Central Configuration Host on page 31.
+This is described in "The Central Configuration Host".